There is no greater agony than bearing an untold story inside you. Maya Angelou

 I love to read, and I love to share my favorite books with all of you!
 I read about 300 novels per year, plus almost as many picture books and nonfiction titles.
 I give booktalks in our local schools and book recommendations in our library stacks.

 I maintain the library's Goodreads page, generate both our teacher & early childhood newsletters, and write a daily blog for the library.
-I also purchase the movie & music collections for the Kid Zone and host Story Lab, a S.T.E.A.M.-powered storytime for kids ages 3-8.
+I also purchase the nonfiction collection for the Kid Zone and host Story Lab, a S.T.E.A.M.-powered storytime for kids ages 3-8.
 And I love giraffes and Wonder Woman.
 I know that has nothing to do with being a librarian, but I think you still ought to know.

 Get Out of Your Reading Rut!